Tooth-Colored (Composite) Fillings in Hazelwood, MO

 Brushing is essential because it removes the film of plaque from your teeth.
 If you choose to consume foods or drinks that are high in sugar, rinse your mouth out with water afterward.
 Regular cleanings with our skilled dental hygienist Ashley helps to remove the last traces of plaque that brushing can’t reach.
 This approach gives you a fresh start every six months.

-Routine examinations help us to catch cavities when they are small and easily treated.
+Routine examinations help your Bridgeton, MO dentist catch cavities when they are small and easily treated.
 Without prompt treatment, cavities continue to grow and can cause severe damage to your tooth that will require more extensive treatment, which we’d like to avoid if possible!

-Most of the time, cavities do not have any noticeable symptoms until they have become fairly extensive and are irritating the nerve of your tooth.
-Keeping up with your examinations and cleanings will prevent cavities from developing this far.
+Most of the time, dental cavities do not have any noticeable symptoms until they have become fairly extensive and are irritating the nerve of your tooth.
+Keeping up with your dental examinations and teeth cleanings will prevent cavities from developing this far.

 If you are experiencing tooth pain or if it’s time for a routine cleaning and examination, give our office a call today!